vijaidjearam/blog/_posts/2021-11-08-Glpi-PowerBI-reporting.md

  * ![image](https://user-images.githubusercontent.com/1507737/140708528-5d640aa1-25f0-4f38-bdae-2795d6976cf2.png)
 7. click on the button TestDSN ,If the test is successful, a message tells you so and you can choose your database -> choose Glpi from the dropdown.
  * ![image](https://user-images.githubusercontent.com/1507737/140708624-5f1c272b-ab38-4a04-8f79-403f0a959631.png)
 8. Open the PowerBI file and click on the *refresh* button on the ribbon menu, a window pops up and demands for the database password.
-Please fillin the respective info and thats-it.
+Please fill in the respective info and thats-it.
 9. Enjoy!:smiley: